matdombrock/turtlelab/README.md

 ```

 # Script File Metadata
 Scripts can contain metadata in their comments.
+Some meta data is functional and can change the way the program runs.
+All metadata is optional.

+- **`NAME:`** - Sets script name in window title
+- **`OPT:`** - Set default CLI options for this file
+- **`DESC:`** - A short description of the script.
+- **`AUTH:`** - The name and/or contact info of the author.

+### Example:
 ```
-More info soon
+// NAME: My Script
+// OPT: -d 100 -s
+// DESC: A test script.
+Runs with 100ms delay and skips startup.
+// AUTH: Leonardo
 ```

 # API Details